 - 2. Have your child come through the office when you drop him/her off. - 3.
 Parents must only park in marked parking spaces. - 4.
 DO NOT use the area near the gym for dropping off or picking up students.
 This is a buses only area. - 5.
-Please let the buses pull out first at the end of the school day. - 6.
-It is often easier to use the parking spaces along the South area of our property. - 7.
+Please use caution in the parking lot when entering, pulling through, and exiting.
+Do not pass other cars - 6.
+Please let the buses pull out first at the end of the school day. - 7.
 Students who ride their bicycles to school must wear helmets, park their bikes in the racks provided, and walk their bikes on school property.